 Hall of Honor

-McKINNEY, Texas—Seven individuals and one team will become the newest inductees into the McKinney ISD Athletics Hall of Honor.
-The Class of 2020 was announced Monday by the MISD Athletic Department.
+McKINNEY, Texas—Six individuals and one team will become the newest members of the McKinney ISD Athletic Hall of Honor.

 The 2021 Class includes Rodney Haynes (Senior Era), Ronald Jones II and Zach Lee (Modern Era), Joe Simpson (Legends), Glenna Duncan (Coach), McKinney Boyd’s 2011 girls soccer (Team), and Al Alford (Contributor/Supporter), becoming the seventh group to be added since the inception of the Hall of Honor.